dboriska/pypic/README.md

 # Introduction

-This is a reposity aimed to design Photonics Integrated Circuts more easily with gdspy.
+This is a reposity aimed to design Photonics Integrated Circuts more easily with gdspy and based on [gdspy](https://github.com/heitzmann/gdspy).
 It is more friendly to waveguide optical structure and non-source device design.

 # Installation

 - install Python and pip

-    sudo apt-get install python3 python-pip
+`sudo apt-get install python3 python-pip`

 - use pip install gdspy

-    sudo pip istall -t gdspy
+`sudo pip istall -t gdspy`

 - clone this reposity

 # Usage

+- Import them all!